<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 how children experience venipuncture

 shutterstock_296219954.jpgImagine that you're four or five years old.
 Do you remember the perspective from which you viewed the world?
-Everything was bigger than you were, especially the things that frightened you, like locomotives, planes, clowns and elephants.
+Everything was bigger than you were, especially the things that frightened you, like fireworks, planes, clowns and elephants.
 You were little and easily frightened.
 A needle poke in the arm for a venipuncture blood draw was likely to be a traumatic experience.

 One of your worst fears was pain.
 Some pain you accepted as the price of having fun.
 Running, jumping, climbing trees and roller skating all involved pain when you fell down.
 Unless the injury was worse than usual (or your Mom was nearby), you'd just pick yourself up and go back to playing.